 From 2010 to 2014, more than 65 EMS agencies participated in EMSARN projects.
 Our investigators and project staff issued more than 200 detailed reports and 200 summary briefs to participating agencies.
 EMSARN projects have resulted in 11 peer-reviewed manuscripts and two book chapters (book chapters are in press as of June 2014).
 We complemented our research projects with more than 30 podcasts.

-Support for EMSARN comes from the Center for Leadership, Innovation, and Research in EMS (www.clirems.org), the Pittsburgh Emergency Medicine Foundation (www.pemf.net), the Department of Emergency Medicine in the School of Medicine at the University of Pittsburgh (www.emergencymedicine.pitt.edu), and the Center for Emergency Medical Services of Western Pennsylvania, Inc. (www.centerem.org).
+We are proud of EMSARN's accomplishments and humbled by the support received from the Center for Leadership, Innovation, and Research in EMS (www.clirems.org), the Pittsburgh Emergency Medicine Foundation (www.pemf.net), and Department of Emergency Medicine in the School of Medicine of the University of Pittsburgh (www.emergencymedicine.pitt.edu).